stevekirks/openlayers-wkt-viewer/readme.md

-Display Well Known Text (WKT) in a dark themed map using the OpenLayers library.
+[Webpage](https://stevekirks.github.io/openlayers-wkt-viewer/) to display Well Known Text (WKT) in a dark themed map using the OpenLayers library.